rpmessner/fluid/README.md

 # Liquescent

 It's a templating library for Elixir.
-This is my first real project in Elixir (or any BEAM language, for that matter); as such, I did a fairly straight-up port of the locomotive fork of the liquid templating language: [https://github.com/locomotivecms/liquid](https://github.com/locomotivecms/liquid).
+Continuation of the fluid liquid conversion.

 ## Usage
 Add the dependency to your mix file